-There are two major limitations within the XREF function:
+There are three major limitations within the XREF function:

-Internally described RPG programs and all HLL program types other than RPG may be run through XREF but will not be included in the "Field in which Program Inquiry".

-The "Field in which Program Inquiry" is only valid for files that have been defined by field in DDS specifications.
-Files that have only been defined as one block of data will appear as such on this inquiry.
+- Internally described RPG programs and all HLL program types other than RPG may be run through XREF but will not be included in the "Field in which Program Inquiry". - The "Field in which Program Inquiry" is only valid for files that have been defined by field in DDS specifications.
+Files that have only been defined as one block of data will appear as such on this inquiry. - The "Field in which Program Inquiry" will not show fields used withinin ILE free-form RPGLE code.